 You can get NHS dental treatment free if, when the treatment starts, you are: The proof you need to have Where and how to get proof getting Universal Credit within the qualifying level (see page 14).
 This also includes any young person aged 16 to 19 (qualifying young person) who is included in the award.
 Your award notice from Jobcentre Plus If you have lost or mislaid your award notice, phone the Universal Credit helpline on 0345 600 0723.
 If your earnings change each month check that you are still within the qualifying level before you claim. getting Pension Credit (Guarantee Credit) paid on its own or with (Savings Credit), or your partner is getting this or you are younger than 20 and a dependant of someone getting this.
 Your award notice from the Pension Centre.
-If you have lost or mislaid your Pension Centre award notice, contact the Pension Centre phone line on 0800 731 7898. included in an award of tax credits and meet the qualifying conditions.
-This also includes any young person aged 19 (qualifying young person) who is included in an award of tax credits which meet the qualifying conditions (qualifying tax credits).
-A valid NHS Tax Credit Exemption Certificate, or you can use your tax-credit award notice or decision letter.
-If you are eligible for free treatment, you will be sent your exemption certificate.
-If you haven't yet received your certificate, use your award notice or decision letter. named on a valid HC2 certificate.
+If you have lost or mislaid your Pension Centre award notice, contact the Pension Centre phone line on 0800 731 7898. named on a valid HC2 certificate.
 An NHS certificate HC2 for full help with health costs.
 Make a claim using form HC1, which you can get from your Jobcentre Plus office or by calling 0300 330 1343 or named on a valid HC3 certificate.
 The cost may be reduced if you are named on an NHS certificate HC3 for partial help with health costs.
 0300 123 0849 (the printers).
-You may also be able to get an HC1 from your local hospital, dentist, optician or doctor.
+You ma also be able to get an HC1 from your local hospital, dentist, optician or doct